-I am a Research Associate in the Centre for Inertial Fusion Studies (CIFS), working in computational High Energy Density Physics.
+I am a Research Fellow in the Centre for Inertial Fusion Studies (CIFS), working in computational High Energy Density Physics.
 My research covers Inertial Confinement Fusion (ICF) and Magneto-Inertial Fusion (MIF).
 For ICF, I model experiments carried out on the NIF laser at Lawrence Livermore National Laboratory and the OMEGA laser at the Laboratory for Laser Energetics.
 For MIF, I study experiments carried out on the Z machine at Sandia National Laboratories.

 Research topics that I am currently interested in include:

 - How can we measure the temperature and density of burning plasmas in ICF experiments?

 - How do magnetic fields affect thermonuclear burn?

 - How can we make efficient, intense neutron sources in the laboratory?

 - How can we use Quantum Computers in Plasma Physics?

 Here I am talking with Varsha Krishnan about my life as a Physicist, and here is a blog post about some of my current research.

 et al., 2022, Constraints on ion velocity distributions from fusion product spectroscopy, Nuclear Fusion, Vol:62, ISSN:0029-5515

 et al., 2022, Measurements of low-mode asymmetries in the areal density of laser-direct-drive deuterium-tritium cryogenic implosions on OMEGA using neutron spectroscopy, Review of Scientific Instruments, Vol:93, ISSN:0034-6748, Pages:1-9